clstith/clstith.github.io/_pages/about.md

 I am a sixth-year Ph.D. student at the University of Michigan studying mathematical general relativity.
 My advisor is Lydia Bieri.

-Outside of mathematics, I work on data analysis and data visualization problems for local Michigan organizations through [CTAC](https://ginsberg.umich.edu/ctac).

-Previously, I was the co-chair of the Midwest Research Experience for Graduates ([MREG](https://sites.google.com/umich.edu/mreg-2023/home)), a two-week summer program hosted at the University of Michigan for early-stage graduate students in pure & applied mathematics.

 ### Research interests:

 - Mathematical general relativity (specifically singularity/trapped surface formation)
 - Geometric analysis
 - Partial differential equations (specifically hyperbolic systems)

+Previously, I was the co-chair of the Midwest Research Experience for Graduates ([MREG](https://sites.google.com/umich.edu/mreg-2023/home)), a two-week summer program hosted at the University of Michigan for early-stage graduate students in pure & applied mathematics.
+We're currently in the process of designing a more sustainable funding model for future MREGs!

+Outside of mathematics, I work on data analysis and data visualization problems for local Michigan organizations through [CTAC](https://ginsberg.umich.edu/ctac).